viktor2567/stt-pz-2/README.md

 # Practical lesson stt-pz-1

-> In this lesson we should introduction to auto testing in javascript.
+> In this lesson is introduction to auto testing in javascript.
 Using Jest
 > Jest is a delightful JavaScript Testing Framework with a focus on simplicity